Gifts from the heart

 Skip store-bought gifts and help your children create something handmade for their dad.
-Add a healthy dose of letting Dad veg on his big day and you’ve got the perfect recipe for a memorable Father’s Day!
+Add a healthy dose of letting Dad relax on his big day and you’ve got the perfect recipe for a memorable Father’s Day!

 Family stick puppets

 Create puppets that represent the members of your family.
 Use popsicle sticks for the body and pipe cleaners for the arms.
 Let your preschoolers draw clothes and other features on the sticks.
-Tissue paper can be used to create clothing.
+Tissue paper can also be used to create clothing.
 Help your kids glue googly eyes onto the puppet faces.
 Have your kids create and rehearse a special puppet show for Dad to see on the morning of Father’s Day.
 At the end of the show, he can keep the puppets as his gift.
 For this craft, you’ll need craft popsicle sticks, markers, tissue paper, pipe cleaners, googly eyes and glue.

 Decoupage picture frame

 Make Dad a one-of-a-kind picture frame.
 Over the span of several days, have your preschoolers cut out scraps of paper from magazines.
 Try using every color of the rainbow or just one color scheme, such as greens and blues.
 While your kids work on cutting scraps, you can cut out letters to spell your kids’ names.
 Carefully place the scraps of colored paper onto the frame and brush Mod Podge over the surface to seal them.
 When the frame is finished, include a picture of your kids for a special gift for Dad.
 For this craft, you’ll need a plain craft photo frame, a photo of your kids, safety scissors, magazines, a paint brush and Mod Podge.